AnneEstoppey/Streamlit_dashboard/README.md

 ### Troubleshooting with Streamlit
-install streamlit and streamlit-extras with conda.
-I tried to install streamlit-extras with pip, but it was an error message concerning the wheel and the package didn't install.
+Install streamlit and streamlit-extras with conda.<br> I tried to install streamlit-extras with pip, but it was an error message concerning the wheel and the package didn't install.
 After trying different things, I uninstalled my streamlit entirely and reinstalled with conda.
-Same with streamlit-extras and that finally worked:
+Same with streamlit-extras and that finally worked:<br>
-> conda install streamlit
+> conda install streamlit<br>
 > conda install streamlit-extras

-After that I had an issue with launching the app with command: 'streamlit run app.py'.
+After that I had an issue with launching the app with command: 'streamlit run app.py'.<br>
-The error message was similar to this:
+The error message was similar to this:<br>
 'File "<path to user>/anaconda3/envs/python311/bin/streamlit", line 7, in from streamlit.cli import main ModuleNotFoundError: No module named 'streamlit.cli'.

 ---> Open the file 'streamlit' in a text editor (it is a text file), and edit line 7 (or 6) to 'from streamlit.web.cli import main' (the original line is 'from streamlit.cli import main').
 That solved the problem and then I had no issues running my streamlit app.